 Information on Belgian Pale Ale is somewhat difficult to find on the internet.
 There are so many different categories for Belgian beer that the lines between them get muddled.
 Compounding the problem is the fact that many Belgian beers don’t really fall into a category at all.

 In Belgium, this beer is considered an “everyday” beer by their Legal Beer Classification.
-This category envelopes all beer with gravities between 1.044 through 1.054.
-These are what the Belgians consider “session beers”.
+This category envelopes all beer with gravities between 1.044 and 1.054.
+These are what the Belgians consider “session beers.”
 Think of them as the Belgian Ale version of a pilsner.

-To make a good example of the style, ferment this beer at around 66 °F (19 °C) to keep the phenolics and esters in check and pitch plenty of healthy yeast to allow the beer to complete the fermentation and clean-up the byproducts, such as diacetyl.
+To make a good example of the style, ferment this beer at around 66 °F (19 °C) to keep the phenolics and esters in check.
+Also, pitch plenty of healthy yeast to allow the beer to complete the fermentation and clean up the byproducts, such as diacetyl.
 The key here is balance.

 References: Information for this article was adapted from the BJCP style guidelines for 2008 and 2015, and the book Brewing Classic Styles 80 Winning Recipes Anyone Can Brew, written by Jamil Zainasheff and John J. Palmer, Homebrew Digest (hbd.org) article entitled Belgian Beer Style Notes, Michael Jackson’s Beer Hunter website article entitled Belgium’s Great Beers-Understanding the styles-Golden Ales and the GABF style listing (2007) for Belgian Style Pale Ale category 59A.